filipepinheiro/cartrails/README.md

 cartrails
 =========

-A product selling base on ruby on rails.
+A custom made product selling platform based using ruby on rails.